 - One word can have multiple meanings.
 People who search for nails on Google might want to do their nails at a salon or buy nails to do some work around the house.
 These are two very different people who search on Google for two very different things using the same world.

 - The same thing can be phrased in many different ways.
-People use all kind of words to look for the same thing.
+People use all kinds of words to look for the same thing.
 The image below illustrates this perfectly.
 An individual looking for a nice bar to hang out on a Friday night could type any of the keywords below into Google.
 This shows why keyword research is essential and why it’s so important to be as specific as possible, which means going for long-keywords composed of multiple words.

 - Search Intent.
 You may get 6,000 visits to your site if you’ve managed to find a keyword with high Search Volume.
 That’s success, right?
 Well, if your goal is solely to bring traffic, then yes.
 But look, you could get 6,000 visits and not make a single sale.
-So, if you’re trying to convert some of the traffic you bring to your site in sales, make sure you’re also targeting keywords which show commercial interest.
+So, if you’re trying to convert some of the traffic you bring to your site in sales, make sure you’re also targeting keywords that show commercial interest.

 - Once you find keywords you think of saving for your site, make sure you read some content written around those keywords from the Blogging Assistant.
 “Premium Coffee” is quite a different cup of coffee than “Specialty Coffee”.
 I go into detail about this pitfall here in this video.